-A positive result from an own-check sample is treated in the exact same way; e.g. if an own-check sample shows Salmonella Enteritidis, S. Typhimurium, S. Virchow, S. Infantis or S. Hadar, the herd is considered infected.
+A positive result from an own-check sample is treated in the exact same way; e.g. if an own-check sample shows Salmonella Enteritidis, S. Typhimurium including monophasic ST with antigenic type 1,4,[5],12:i:-), S. Virchow, S. Infantis or S. Hadar, the herd is considered infected.
 The own-check samples are taken by the operator.
 Sampling methods are described thoroughly in the regulation and the GMP.
 Also, the official veterinarians supervise the operators.

-Holdings with breeding flocks of poultry infected with either Salmonella Enteritidis, S. Typhimurium, S. Virchow, S. Infantis or S. Hadar, will be placed under public veterinary supervision according to Order no. 1463.
+Holdings with breeding flocks of poultry infected with either Salmonella Enteritidis, S. Typhimurium, S. Virchow, S. Infantis or S. Hadar, will be placed under public veterinary supervision according to Order no. 952.
 Hereafter, they will immediately be either slaughtered or destroyed in compliance with the Zoonoses Directive.
 In addition, hatching eggs are destroyed or heat-treated.

-For other serovars of salmonella in breeding flocks and for all salmonella serovars in production animals, holdings with infected flocks will be subject to public veterinary supervision according to Order no. 1260 and Order no. 1463.
+For other serovars of salmonella in breeding flocks and for all salmonella serovars in production animals, holdings with infected flocks will be subject to public veterinary supervision according to Order no. 1134 and Order no. 952.
 The restrictions encompass destruction or heat-treatment of eggs from the date of suspected infection at an authorised egg product plant, isolation of infected flocks, extra hygienic measures e.g. special precautionary measures for coming and going between infected and uninfected flocks, special conditions for removal of animals and eggs as well as for handling of feeding stuffs and manure etc.